 #6.
 Change Voice Responses In Amazon Echo:

 There are a couple of options that let you change how Alexa responds to your questions.
-The first is the Brief Mode, where Alexa responds with a beep to indicate that she is active, instead of one of the preset phrases to requests.
+The first is the Brief Mode, where Alexa responds with a beep to indicate that she is active instead of one of the preset phrases to request.
 It also makes Alexa’s responses snappier and quicker.
 However, leaving it turned off is a more natural way to interact with the assistant.
 Then, there is the Whisper Mode, which is great to use during the night, or around sleeping kids.
-When turned on, Alexa responds to your questions in a low whisper, as long as you whisper the questions yourself.
+When turned on, Alexa responds to your questions in a low whisper as long as you whisper the questions yourself.

 You do not need to turn Whisper Mode on and off regularly.
 Doing it once is enough.
 Just say Alexa, turn on Whisper Mode, or Alexa turn on Brief Mode to activate these options, both of them are turned off by default.
 The toggles for these options are available in Settings > Voice Responses.